buildingSMART-Finland/InfraModel/README.md

 </xs:element>
 ```

-Where xxxx is the name of feature extension (ie IM_Codings) and yyyy is the fixed name attribute of the property element

 This special naming is handled by "xtabulateX" moustache commands to produce fully typed tables of landxml elements, and is removed by toolchain when actual verification schema is formed by the github CI actions.